dvlab-research/Facelet_Bank/readme.md

 python test_facelet_net.py test_video --input_path examples/input.mp4 --effect facehair --strength 5
 ```

-The code will download required models automatically for the first time.
-If you cannot access the network, please use download the **facelet_bank** folder from [dropbox](https://www.dropbox.com/sh/zlx22zgunfl0ueh/AACwoywXOFqSzMnasFGFwjkDa?dl=0) or and put them in the root directory.
+Note that all required models will be downloaded automatically for the first time.
+Alternatively, you can also manually download the **facelet_bank** folder from [dropbox](https://www.dropbox.com/sh/zlx22zgunfl0ueh/AACwoywXOFqSzMnasFGFwjkDa?dl=0) or [Baidu Netdisk](https://pan.baidu.com/s/1ec7hVQSnhqbpNg9f93jxzw) and put them in the root directory.

-They are pretrained VGG encoder and VGG decoder respectively.

 If you do not have a GPU, please include "-cpu" argument to your command.
 For speed issue, you can optionally use a smaller image by specifying the "--size " option.